Blackvectra/nextlayersec-email-security/README.md

 ---

-## Parked Domain Lockdown
+## Alias Domain Hardening

-Domains that do not send or receive email are active spoofing surfaces if left unprotected.
-A domain with no SPF or DMARC record can be used to send email that appears to originate from your organization.
+Alias domains that share mail flow with a primary domain are still active spoofing surfaces if left unprotected.
+A domain with no SPF or DMARC record can be used to send email that appears to originate from your organization regardless of whether it has an active MX record.

-### Required records for parked domains
+### Required records for alias domains

 ```
-# SPF - hard fail, nothing authorized to send
+# SPF - authorize the same sending infrastructure as primary
-v=spf1 -all
+v=spf1 include:spf.protection.outlook.com -all

+# DKIM - configure signing in Exchange Online for each domain
-# DMARC - immediate reject, no monitoring phase needed
+# DMARC - full enforcement, no monitoring phase needed for aliases
-v=DMARC1; p=reject;
+v=DMARC1; p=reject; rua=mailto:dmarc@<domain>

-# No MX record
+# MTA-STS - enforce TLS on inbound delivery
+# DNSSEC - sign all DNS records via registrar or Cloudflare
 ```

-> DKIM is not required on a parked domain as there is no signing infrastructure.
-> SPF `-all` and DMARC `p=reject` are sufficient to close the spoofing surface.
+> Each alias domain should be independently validated even if mail flow
+> is handled by the primary domain tenant configuration.

 ---